MoonPoet/xaprb-src/content/blog/fitbit-versa-smartwatch.md

 ![Fitbit Versa](/media/2018/05/fitbit-versa-two.png)

 A lot of the Versa's functionality feels incomplete, unsupported, undocumented, or magical (in a bad way).
 For example, there are various settings that mention a GPS, but the Versa doesn't have a GPS.
 It turns out this means the watch will use your phone's GPS in certain modes, but that took me a while to understand.

-Another example is the music controls: when you activate that feature on the watch face, it instructs you to start playing music on your phone, but when I tried playing Apple Music or Spotify on my phone, nothing happened.
+Another example is the music controls: when you activate that feature on the watch face, it instructs you to start playing music on your phone, but when I tried playing Apple Music or Spotify on my phone, nothing happened. *Update, 20 days in: I accidentally figured out how to use the music controls.
+Again, poorly documented, with defaults that assume a non-default usage scenario.
+Bad product and interaction design.*

 There are many more examples like those.
 One more: you can activate the apps on the Versa using the rightmost two buttons on the watch.
 The buttons start the apps that are in the first two positions on the screen; you can long-press and drag to reorder apps.
 I discovered these features accidentally.